atharvasamindre/Python-based-ai-projects/README.md

 # Python-based-ai-projects
-This is our First git repository
+This is my First git repository